Dr Tim R Blower, MA (Cantab) MSci PhD PGCAP

 (email at email@example.com)

-Whilst bacteria are often thought of as selfish cells out for their own purposes, increasingly, we can observe that they exist as diverse interacting communities.
+Whilst bacteria are often thought of as selfish cells working for their own benefit, we can observe that they exist as diverse interacting communities.
 This is reflected in the ubiquitous presence and implementation of "toxin-antitoxin" systems throughout known Bacterial and Archaeal species.
 Toxin-antitoxin systems are characterised as small genetic loci encoding two parts.
-The toxin, when free to act, will target the host cell and stall growth, sometimes to the point of cell death.
+The toxin, when free to act, will target the host cell and stall growth.
 In the presence of the antitoxin, this effect is negated and cells grow freely.

 It might appear peculiar that bacterial cells carry toxin-antitoxin systems, until you consider the potential advantages.
 For instance, if there aren't enough nutrients to go around, one cell activates its internal toxins, allowing it to grow slower or die, so that the population of clonal bacteria around it can survive.
 Another example would be when a bacterial cell becomes infected by a bacteria-specific virus, called a bacteriophage.
 Unchecked, the bacteriophage would replicate, burst out, and infect neighbour cells.
-If the infected cell shuts down quickly, it can stop viral spread.
-An example of this type of viral defence is the ToxIN toxin-antitoxin system (Figure 1), which is made up of antitoxic RNA (ToxI) bound to a toxic protein (ToxN).
+If the infected cell shuts down quickly, however, it can stop viral spread.
+The AbiE system (Figure 1), acts as a toxin-antitoxin system to protect bacteria from bacteriophages.

 Harnessing molecular tools from bacteriophage-host interactions